AryanKohli88/QR-Code-Generator/README.md

 # QR-Code-Generator
-Enter a URL to get QR Code in SVG (vector image) format
+Enter a URL to get QR Code in png format

+TO RUN: node index.js